 How Taxes Are Calculated

-Social Security benefit taxes are based on what is commonly referred to as your provisional income.
-That consists of half of your Social Security income for the year plus your modified adjusted gross income, which includes (among other items) certain tax-exempt income—such as income from municipal bonds, often a core component of retirement portfolios.
-After you cross the income thresholds specified in the chart below, a portion of your Social Security benefits will be considered taxable income, explains Marcus U. Jean-Simon, a Merrill Lynch director and Goals-Based Consultant.
-For example, a married couple in retirement filing jointly with provisional income between $32,001 and $44,000 could find that as much as 50% of their benefit payments are considered taxable income.
+Social Security benefit taxes are based on what the Social Security Administration (SSA) refers to as your “combined” income.
+That consists of three income streams: your adjusted gross income for the year, any non-taxable income you may have, and half of your Social Security income.
+After you cross the income thresholds specified in the chart below, a portion of your Social Security benefits will be considered taxable income.
+For example, a married couple in retirement filing jointly with combined income greater than $32,000 up to $44,000 could find that as much as 50% of their benefit payments are considered taxable income.

-If you're earning income in retirement, you may still be eligible to contribute to an IRA—and contributions to a traditional IRA may be tax-deductible, lowering your provisional income.
+If you're earning income in retirement, you may still be eligible to contribute to an IRA—and contributions to a traditional IRA may be tax-deductible, lowering your taxable income.

-On the other hand, if you're earning income in retirement, you may still be eligible to contribute to an IRA—and contributions to a traditional IRA may be tax-deductible, lowering your provisional income.
 A word of caution if you are considering converting a traditional IRA to a Roth IRA: Any pre-tax amount you convert will be counted as income in the year of the conversion.
 That may be worth it, though, because of the Roth IRA's other tax advantages.
 Another option is to convert an investment that earns taxable income, such as a taxable bond portfolio, into a tax-deferred account, such as a deferred annuity.
-You could structure the annuity to begin paying income in a few years, when you expect your provisional income, as well as your overall tax rate, to decline.
+You could structure the annuity to begin paying income in a few years, when you expect your taxable income, as well as your overall tax rate, to decline.

 Those hoping to work in retirement need to be especially careful if they're planning to claim Social Security benefits early.
-According to a 2013 Merrill Lynch retirement study conducted with Age Wave, more than seven in 10 people approaching retirement age said they planned to work at least part time during their retirement years.
-It's important to consider how that continuing income will affect your benefits.
+Even if you’re just working part-time, it’s important to consider how that continuing income will affect your benefits.

 Forewarned Is Forearmed